 Companies F & G, 2nd U.S. Sharpshooters

-The monument to the New Hampshire Sharpshooters is south of Gettysburg on Hancock Avenue (39.808079° N, 77.23618° W; Google map; Tour map: Hancock Avenue Part 2) It was dedicated in 1886 by the State of New Hampshire dedicated the monument in 1886.
+The monument to the New Hampshire Sharpshooters is south of Gettysburg on Hancock Avenue (Hancock Avenue Part 2 tour map) The State of New Hampshire dedicated the monument in 1886.

-Col. Hiram Berdan’s two regiments of sharpshooters were unique in the Union army, using different uniforms, weapons, equipment and tactics from the “line units”.
+Colonel Hiram Berdan’s two regiments of sharpshooters were unique in the Union army.
+They had different uniforms and used different weapons, equipment and tactics than the “line units”.
 Although operating as United States Army units, each company within the regiments was formed of recruits from a single state.
 After the war the states (Maine, Michigan, Minnesota, New Hampshire, New York, Pennsylvania, Vermont and Wisconsin) erected monuments to their respective companies.
 Three companies of sharpshooters were recruited from New Hampshire, divided between the two regiments.

 Colonel Berdan commanded the 1st Regiment at Gettysburg.
 When General Birney was wounded and General ward moved up from brigade to division command during the fightin on the afternoon of July 2 Colonel Berdan took command of the brigade.
-Lieutenant Colonel Casper Trepp then took over.
-The regiment brought 371 men to the field and lost 6 killed, 37 wounded and 6 missing.
+Lieutenant Colonel Casper Trepp then took over the regiment.
+The 1st Sharpshooters brought 371 men to the field and lost 6 killed, 37 wounded and 6 missing.

-The 2nd Regiment was commanded by Homer R. Stoughton commanded the 2nd Regiment at Gettysburg.
+Homer R. Stoughton commanded the 2nd Regiment at Gettysburg.
 It brought 204 men to the field and lost 5 killed, 23 wounded and 15 missing.

 From the monument: